ogupte/trope/README.md

     }
 });
 ```
-Inherit from base definitions by chaining off of them with `turn` and passing in a new definition.
-You can overload functions and call the parent with `this.super()`.
+Inherit from base definitions by chaining off of them with `turn`, or `proto`, or `extend` and passing in a new definition.
+Functions can be overloaded and the original can be called with `this.super()`.
 ```javascript
 var Vertebrate = Animal.turn({
     getLongName: function () {